ttfwang/US_Household_Income_Data_exploratory_data-analysis/README.md

 ## Findings and Improvements

-1. **Lowest Average Income States:** Puerto Rico has the lowest average income at $27,841.7 per year, followed by Mississippi at $49,385 per year, Arkansas, West Virginia, and Alabama.
+1. **Lowest Average Income States:** Puerto Rico has the lowest average income at $27,841.7 per person per year, followed by Mississippi at $49,385 per person per year, Arkansas, West Virginia, and Alabama.
-2. **Highest Average Income States:** Columbia has the highest average income at $90,668 per year, followed by Connecticut, New Jersey, Maryland, and Massachusetts.
+2. **Highest Average Income States:** Columbia has the highest average income at $90,668 per person per year, followed by Connecticut, New Jersey, Maryland, and Massachusetts.
 3. **Highest Median Income State:** New Jersey is the highest median income state at $126,772.7 per person per year, followed by Wyoming, Alaska, Connecticut, and Massachusetts.
 4. **Lowest Median Income State:** Puerto Rico is the lowest median income state at $22,522.4 per person per year.
 5. **Income by Place Type:** Municipality has the highest average income but lacks sufficient representation with only one city.
 Urban and Community types have significantly lower incomes compared to City, Track, and Municipality types.